Two-Step Meta-Learning for Time-Series Forecasting Ensemble: Abstract

 \section{Abstract}

-Amounts of historical data collected increase together with business intelligence applicability and demands for automatic forecasting of time series.
-While no single time series modeling method is universal to all types of dynamics, forecasting using ensemble of several methods is often seen as a compromise.
-Instead of fixing ensemble diversity and size we propose to adaptively predict these aspects using meta-learning.
-Meta-learning here considers two separate random forest regression models, built on 390 time series features, to rank 22 univariate forecasting methods and to recommend ensemble size.
-Forecasting ensemble is consequently formed from methods ranked as the best and forecasts are pooled using either simple or weighted average (with weight corresponding to reciprocal rank).
-Proposed approach was tested on 12561 micro-economic time series (expanded to 38633 for various forecasting horizons) of M4 competition where meta-learning outperformed Theta and Comb benchmarks by relative forecasting errors for all data types and horizons.
-Best overall results were achieved by weighted pooling with symmetric mean absolute percentage error of 9.21\% versus 11.05\% obtained using Theta method.
+Amounts of historical data collected increase and business intelligence applicability with automatic forecasting of time series are in high demand.
+While no single time series modeling method is universal to all types of dynamics, forecasting using an ensemble of several methods is often seen as a compromise.
+Instead of fixing ensemble diversity and size, we propose to predict these aspects adaptively using meta-learning.
+Meta-learning here considers two separate random forest regression models, built on 390 time-series features, to rank 22 univariate forecasting methods and recommend ensemble size.
+The forecasting ensemble is consequently formed from methods ranked as the best, and forecasts are pooled using either simple or weighted average (with a weight corresponding to reciprocal rank).
+The proposed approach was tested on 12561 micro-economic time-series (expanded to 38633 for various forecasting horizons) of M4 competition where meta-learning outperformed Theta and Comb benchmarks by relative forecasting errors for all data types and horizons.
+Best overall results were achieved by weighted pooling with a symmetric mean absolute percentage error of 9.21\% versus 11.05\% obtained using the Theta method.